+7.3 Annual Reports.

-- 6.5-Annual Reports.-The annual reports must be submitted annually using the electronic forms provided by EPD Annual reports must be submitted annually per the following schedule: - a.
-Submit by January 31, 202318, for the period from the effective date of permit until December 31, 202217.
-Activities conducted between January 1, 202217, and the effective date of the permit shall be included if the permittee had coverage under the 20172 IGP. - b.
-Submit by January 31, 20192024, for calendar year 202318. - c.
-Submit by January 31, 20202025, for calendar year 202419. - d.
-Submit by January 31, 20264, for calendar year 202520. - e.
-Submit by January 31, $202\frac{72}{2}$, for calendar year $20\frac{2621}{2}$. - 6.77.4 Exceedance Report for Numeric Effluent Limits If follow-up monitoring pursuant to Part 6.32.2 exceeds a numeric effluent limit, permittees must retain copies with the SWPPP after permittees have received the lab results.
-The report must include the following: - a.
+The annual reports must be submitted annually using the electronic forms provided by EPD per the following schedule:

+- a.
+Submit by January 31, 2023, for the period from the effective date of permit until December 31, 2022.
+Activities conducted between January 1, 2022, and the effective date of the permit shall be included if the permittee had coverage under the 2017 IGP. - b.
+Submit by January 31, 2024, for calendar year 2023. - c.
+Submit by January 31, 2025, for calendar year 2024. - d.
+Submit by January 31, 2026, for calendar year 2025. - e.
+Submit by January 31, 2027, for calendar year 2026.

+7.4 Exceedance Report for Numeric Effluent Limits.

+If follow-up monitoring pursuant to Part 2.2 exceeds a numeric effluent limit, permittees must retain copies with the SWPPP after permittees have received the lab results.
+The report must include the following:

+- a.
 Facility name, physical address and location; - b.
 Name of the river basin and receiving water; - c.
-Monitoring data from this and the preceding monitoring event(s);
+Monitoring data from this and the preceding monitoring event(s); - d.
+An explanation of the situation; what the permittee has done and intends to do (should the corrective actions not yet be complete) to correct the violation; and - e.
+An appropriate contact name and phone number.